AhmedMohamed-1/Tray-App/README.md

 # **TrayApp & MonitoringFolderService**

 ## 📌 **Overview**
-**TrayApp** is a lightweight system tray application designed to work alongside **MonitoringFolderService**, a Windows Service for automated file monitoring and logging.
+**TrayApp** is a lightweight system tray application designed to work alongside **MonitoringFolderService**, a Windows Service for automated folder monitoring and logging.
 The service runs in the background, ensuring persistent and reliable operation without user interaction.

 You can also use **MonitoringFolderService** as a standalone service without **TrayApp**.
 It will function independently, logging all monitored events to the log folder specified in `App.config`.
 However, without the app, you will not receive real-time notifications.